georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

 ``WordleGuesses.parse`` is a bit shorter and clearer than ``parse_guesses``.
-It uses ``TileState`` at each position to classify the current tile and build up state in the four member collections.
+It uses ``TileState`` at each position to classify the current tile and accumulate state in the four member collections.
 Since ``GuessScore.make`` has validated the input, ``parse`` doesn't need to do any further validation.